latsonj/calculator/README.md

   - Negative sign toggling negative sign instead of relying on toggle button

 ## Attributions
-This project was created with fonts and images from:
+This project was created with images from:

  - [Calculator icons created by srip - Flaticon](https://www.flaticon.com/free-icons/calculator)